Red X iconGreen tick iconYellow tick icon

 Psycolloquy 2016

-This year we are pleased to have Drs Mihi Ratima and Will Edwards from Taumata Associates / Te Pou Tiringa to give the keynote address titled “Researching with Māori: Opportunities for researchers and communities”.
+We were pleased to have Drs Mihi Ratima and Will Edwards from Taumata Associates / Te Pou Tiringa to give the keynote address titled “Researching with Māori: Opportunities for researchers and communities”.

-The presenters will talk about maximising opportunities for researchers and communities to work together towards research excellence in Aotearoa/New Zealand in the 21st Century, taking advantage of this country's reputation as indigenous research leaders.
+The presenters talked about maximising opportunities for researchers and communities to work together towards research excellence in Aotearoa/New Zealand in the 21st Century, taking advantage of this country's reputation as indigenous research leaders.
 They will describe what effective engagement with Māori communities looks like and provides for research.
 In addition, the presenters will challenge current thinking, drawing on practical examples from an ongoing research project, Te Kura Mai i Tawhiti – a collaboration between Te Pou Tiringa (a Taranaki Māori community body) and the Department of Psychology's National Centre for Lifecourse Research.

 Read the 2016 Programme